 WHAT CAN GO WRONG AND PROBABLY WILL?

 My peel has all floated to the top of the jars.
 You didn’t stir enough and allow to cool properly.
 It’s still good to eat.
+Try upending the jars as they cool every ten minutes so eventually the peel disperses.

 Help, it’s not setting!
 Don’t panic.
 Just leave the jars somewhere quiet and it should set overnight.
 That’s what mine did yet the leftover marmalade in a dish set almost immediately.